What is a Graduate Assistantship?

 If you are interested in learning about current GA positions and how to apply, please head over to our Graduate Assistantship Opportunities page.

-For more information, please email the Office of Graduate Studies at email@example.com; call 207-780-4872; or stop by and see us in our new location: 117 Wishcamper Center, Portland campus.
+For more information, please email the Office of Graduate Studies at firstname.lastname@example.org or call 207-780-4872.